omar-hanafy/string_search_algorithms/README.md

 # String Search Algorithms

-Fast, practical Dart library for string similarity and substring search.
+Simple Dart library for string similarity and substring search.
 Pure Dart, null-safe, with configurable engines and caching for repeated comparisons.

 ## Highlights